Canadian Train Tours

 Two amazing experiences

-One of the must indulgent, iconic and exciting ways to experience Canada is on a rail and cruise holiday.
+One of the most indulgent, iconic and exciting ways to experience Canada is on a rail and cruise holiday.
 Combine your rail tour through the Rockies with a cruise from Vancouver to the Inside Passage of Alaska.
 These two very different methods of travel go together like pancakes and maple syrup, providing two different flavours of Canada that contrast and combine perfectly.
-You can cruise first or ride the rails first, and add extra days in town too.
+You can cruise first or enjoy the train rides first, and add extra days in town too.